-Only after an inspection shows that a plant has substantially met the requirements outlined in USDA's General Specifications for Approved Dairy Plants can the plant qualify for the other services of grading, sampling, testing, and certification of its product.
+Official plant survey approval of a manufacturing plant is a prerequisite for all commodity grading.
+Only after an approved plant survey inspection shows that a plant has met the requirements outlined in USDA's General Specifications for Approved Dairy Plants can the plant qualify for the other services of grading, sampling, testing and certification of its product.

 - Dairy Plants Surveyed and Approved for USDA Grading Service